CQC-gogopro/HiFAN/README.md

 bash run.sh
 cd ../
 ```
-run the following command for training:
+Please switch to your virtual environment first and run the following command for training:
 ```
 bash ./scripts/train/nyu_swinL.sh
 bash ./scripts/train/pascal_swinB.sh
 bash ./scripts/train/pascal_swinL.sh
+#
 ```
 ## Acknowledgement
 We would like to thank the authors that release the public repositories: [Multi-Task-Transformer](https://github.com/prismformore/Multi-Task-Transformer) and [MTMamba](https://github.com/EnVision-Research/MTMamba).